microsoft/BotBuilder-Samples/CSharp/intelligence-Zummer/README.md

     [here](https://aka.ms/bf-bc-emulator).
 More details in [this documentation
     article](https://docs.botframework.com/en-us/csharp/builder/sdkreference/gettingstarted.html)

--   **Bing Web Search API** to fetch most relevant Wikipedia article on any given topic.
+-   **Bing Web Search API** to fetch the most relevant Wikipedia article on any given topic.

--   **Luis.ai** to understand client’s query intent
+-   **Luis.ai** to understand the query intent

-Let's get started, Shall we?
+Let's get started, shall we?
 ----------------------------

-This tutorial would help you understand how to string together various Cognitive APIs -  Bing Web Search and LUIS to build a productivity bot

-Here is a simple flowchart of what the Zummer bot logic will be:
+Here is a simple flowchart of what the Zummer bot logic is: